yuvalmGS/gigaspaces-wiki-jekyll/xap97net/system-configuration.markdown

 # Overview

 GigaSpaces XAP.NET offers a collection of system properties which can be used to tweak the system's behavior.
-For a list of system properties refer to [System Properties List].
+For a list of system properties refer to depanlinkSystem Properties Listtengahlink./system-properties-list.htmlbelakanglink.
 This page discusses various options of defining and overriding system properties configuration.

 # Using Application Configuration File